-Dryer Operation Without Vent Attachment; Yay or Nay?
+Why Dryer Operation Without Vent Attachment Is Bad

-When the dryer is in operation, it emits moist air.
-The air has to go somewhere.
-Without a vent attachment, the air circulates into the home interior.
-Humid air combined with hot summers is the perfect recipe for mold growth.
-The air also contains microscopic lint particles, which you don’t want to breathe in.
+When the dryer is in use, it releases moist air.
+Where does the air go?
+Well, without a vent attachment, the air circulates into the home interior.
+Humid air combined with hot weather is a recipe for mold growth.
+The air also contains microscopic lint particles, which can be dangerous if inhaled.

-If you cannot install the vent hose for whatever reason, then you have a few temporary solutions available.
-First, clean the dryer vent and replace or clean the lint trap.
-If you don’t have the permanent hose attachment, you can acquire a temporary aluminum hose from your local Home Depot.
+If for whatever reason you’re unable to hook up the vent hose, then you have several temporary solutions you can try.
+First, clean the dryer vent and clean or replace the lint trap.
+If you lack a permanent hose attachment, you can acquire a temporary aluminum hose from any hardware store.

-We have also read about a DIY hack that is an absolute no-no. Instead of hooking the hose to the vent, some homeowners place the end of the hose in a water bucket.
-People do this to keep the lint from flying around.
-However, the moist air still makes its way to the rest of the home.
+We’ve also heard of a self-hack that’s an absolute no-no. In lieu of hooking the hose to the vent, some people place the end of the hose in a bucket filled with water.
+Homeowners do this to stop the lint from flying around.
+However, the moist air still makes its way to the home interior and induces mold growth.

-Summer is the time to call Aurora Edmonds Furnace Cleaning for an air duct inspection as you increase AC use.
-Now is also the time to clean the furnace you’re not using it much.
-Remember, never operate the dryer without a vent because you’ll create a health hazard.
+Spring is the time to call Aurora Edmonds Furnace Cleaning for an air duct assessment as you prep your AC for summer use.
+It’s also the ideal time to clean the furnace now that winter is behind us.
+Remember, be mindful of the dryer vent hazards and never operate the dryer without the vent hose in place.

 Serving Seattle, Tacoma, Everett, Bellevue, King County